How to Buy the Best Binoculars for Birding

 These Kowa’s are quite special.
 They’re built incredibly well and outperform much more expensive binoculars.
 The fit and finish is excellent and this price point and so are the views.
 You get nice, close focus, and good field of view and depth.

-Zeiss has an incredible heritage, and there’s something (maybe snobbery) about a pair of good German engineered binoculars.
+Zeiss has an incredible heritage, and there’s something special about a pair of good German engineered binoculars.
 These offer incredible, accurate color and a nice feel in hand.
 The also offer a nice close focus and a good field of view.
+They're available in 10x or 8x varieties.

 Best Binoculars at Any Price